KonstantinUshenin/urfu_bioinf_2020/README.md

 # urfu_bioinf_2020
-Pipeline for building of philogenetic trees
+Pipeline for building of philogenetic treespip

 ## Description
 Using this pipeline you can create amazing phylogenetic trees of